© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Milestone in Sutton High Street is a scheduled monument protected by Historic England under reference 1001998.
 View the official record →

-Milestone in Sutton High Street is a roadside marker dating to the early nineteenth century.
+Milestone in Sutton High Street is a wayside marker dating from the turnpike era of the eighteenth or nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1001998.

 Milestone in Sutton High Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1001998.